HenryKast/BSGP7030_Assignment4_Stats_Scripts/README.md

 ### Where they differ
-FSIQ vs PIQ - Manual runs an unpaired + paired, + wilcoxon, AI runs paired only IQ OLS - AI ran many more comparison between the different types of IQ than manual Wages - Manual uses log10(WAGE) + EDUCATION*SEX, AI uses WAGE ~ EDUCATION Extras - AI does a bayesian comparison
+FSIQ vs PIQ - Manual runs an unpaired + paired, + wilcoxon, AI runs paired only IQ OLS - AI ran many more comparison between the different types of IQ than manual

+Wages - Manual uses log10(WAGE) + EDUCATION*SEX, AI uses WAGE ~ EDUCATION
+Extras - AI does a bayesian comparison

+## Citations
+The manual portion of this reposotiory was created following the SciPy guide: https://scipy-lectures.org/packages/statistics/index.html